binaryberry/file-weight-watchers-2/README.md

 ##What technologies did I use?

 In Ruby, using the Sinatra DSL.
-It was (light) BDD-ed using cucumber and capybara and TDD-ed using Rspec, then I added some CSS and pushed it to Heroku.
-For debugging binding.pry was of great help, and rest-client facilitated the API calls.
+It was BDD-ed using cucumber and capybara and TDD-ed using Rspec.
+Front end is CSS, and the app is deployed to Heroku.

+For debugging binding.pry was of great help, and the rest-client gem facilitated the API calls.

 ##What did I learn?